 Upload file handler in Flask

-If you are interested in learning about Flask in depth, then this course REST APIs with Flask and Python is the best one for you.
+If you are interested in learning about Flask in depth, then this course REST APIs with Flask and Python (if you plan to enroll, log in/ sign up to get 90% discount on this course) is the best one for you.
 It takes you through the basic as well as all the advanced topics in Flask in a structured project oriented approach.